jazzui/jazzui/Readme.md

 - highlight nodes; you ctrl-click somewhere in the jade file, and it is highlighted in the preview
 - "style this"; when editing the jade file, have some shortcut to take you right into less, styling that node.
 This would require a dropdown w/ choices of "what selector combination do you want".
 I think it would come in handy, though.
 - [firebase](https://www.firebase.com/) integration?
 That could get really cool really fast
 - edit files on your machine; that way you could export the prototype, start fleshing it out as a real app, but still jump back into JazzUI for new UI developments.
+Maybe using [node-webkit](https://github.com/rogerwang/node-webkit)

 ## Lower priority